 Resume: in-CRM lead nurturing will work for long-term engagement or reengagement campaigns targeted at a limited number of the most valuable leads.

 Microsoft discontinued Microsoft Dynamics Marketing, their solution for marketing automation, in May 2018.
-A new online service, Microsoft Dynamics 365 for Marketing, entered the market instead.
+A new online service, Dynamics 365 Marketing, entered the market instead.

-Down to lead nurturing step-to-feature analysis, Dynamics 365 for Marketing comprises:
+Down to lead nurturing step-to-feature analysis, Dynamics 365 Marketing comprises:

 - Flexible lead scoring and prioritization models that bring together firmographics, custom grades, and rules to automatically identify sales readiness based on how leads respond to emails and events.